Aline Rocha

-Aline dos Santos Rocha is a Brazilian wheelchair racer and skier, who came third at the 2021 Berlin Marathon, and won multiple medals at the 2023 World Para Nordic Skiing Championships.
+Aline dos Santos Rocha (born 20 February 1991) is a Brazilian wheelchair racer and skier, who came third at the 2021 Berlin Marathon, and won multiple medals at the 2023 World Para Nordic Skiing Championships.
 She competed at the 2016 Summer Paralympics and the 2018 and 2022 Winter Paralympics.

 Personal life

 Rocha is from Paraná, Brazil.
 At the age of 15, Rocha was injured in a car accident, and became paraplegic.
 She studied physical education at the University of Western Santa Catarina.
 Rocha is married to Fernando Orso, who is also her coach.

 Wheelchair racing career

 As of 2017, Rocha had won the Saint Silvester Road Race on four occasions.
 In 2015, she won the 100 metres, 400 metres and 800 metres events at the Jogos Regionais do Estado de São Paulo (Regional Games of the State of São Paulo).
 Later in the year, she finished third at the Oita International Wheelchair Marathon in a Brazilian national record time of 01:49:37.
 She competed at the 2016 Summer Paralympics, finishing ninth overall in the 1500 metres T54 competition and 10th in the marathon T54 event, after falling away from the main group after 18 km of the race.
 She went out in the heats of the 5000 metres T54 event.
 Rocha came 10th at the 2019 London Marathon.

 Rocha came third at the 2021 Berlin Marathon.
 Later in the year, she came fifth at the 2021 London Marathon.
 She suffered a flat tyre a few minutes prior to the race start.